rh24/rh24.github.io/_posts/2018-01-10-cryptie-cli-gem.markdown

 **Tips:**

-***1. DO NOT forget to commit everything to your github repo as the project outline indicates--early and often.***
+**1. DO NOT forget to commit everything to your github repo as the project outline indicates--*early and often.***

 I ran into an unsettling issue with my project when I was much further along and stood much more to lose had I not already pushed my last working code up to my github repo.
 I ended up having to scrap a lot of what I wrote after my last commit because I was working in an old draft that had more breaks in it than was worth fixing.
 I settled on copy and pasting my most updated version and extending my code from there, but the whole situation would have been better avoided completely.